gradio-app/gradio/guides/09_other-tutorials/developing-faster-with-reload-mode.md

 ## Controlling the Reload 🎛️

 By default, reload mode will re-run your entire script for every change you make.
-But there are some cases where this is not desireable.
+But there are some cases where this is not desirable.
 For example, loading a machine learning model should probably only happen once to save time.
 There are also some Python libraries that use C or Rust extensions that throw errors when they are reloaded, like `numpy` and `tiktoken`.

 In these situations, you can place code that you do not want to be re-run inside an `if gr.NO_RELOAD:`  codeblock.
 Here's an example of how you can use it to only load a transformers model once during the development process.